-You probably won't find it on any best of 2015 lists, but one of my favourite gaming experiences of this year was the unashamed nostalgia fest of Transformers: Devastation.
-After years of waiting for a modern video game that matched exacting action with the old-school shape-shifting robots that were such a massive part of my childhood – and I know I wasn't alone in quietly hungering for such a release – PlatinumGames, via publisher Activision, finally delivered the goods.
+You probably won't find it on any best of 2015 lists, but one of my favorite gaming experiences of this year was the unashamed nostalgia fest of Transformers: Devastation.
+After years of waiting for a modern video game that matched exacting action with the old-school shape-shifting robots that were such a massive part of my childhood—and I know I wasn't alone in quietly hungering for such a release—PlatinumGames, via publisher Activision, finally delivered the goods.

-"PlatinumGames weren't just interested – they were champing at the bit," Activision producer Robert Conkey tells me, when I ask him about how the monolithic publisher came to work with the celebrated team behind not just Bayonetta and its sequel, but also the breathlessly kinetic Vanquish, The Wonderful 101 and Metal Gear Rising: Revengeance.
+"PlatinumGames weren't just interested—they were champing at the bit," Activision producer Robert Conkey tells me, when I ask him about how the monolithic publisher came to work with the celebrated team behind not just Bayonetta and its sequel, but also the breathlessly kinetic Vanquish, The Wonderful 101, and Metal Gear Rising: Revengeance.
 (They're currently working on the next Star Fox game for Nintendo, and new exclusives for both Xbox One and PlayStation 4.
-To say the studio is in demand is some understatement.)
+To say the studio is in demand is an understatement.)

 "PlatinumGames is one of the best action developers out there," Conkey continues, "and have some really cool cel-shading tech, that they demonstrated in (the Activision-published) The Legend of Korra, so we asked them if they'd be interested in working on Transformers, making use of that style of visuals."

 Activision has been producing Transformers-related video games for years, with War for Cybertron and Fall of Cybertron, both by San Diego studio High Moon, the standout titles.
 "For several years we'd done games that were tied to movies or the War for Cybertron series," says Conkey, "and they had a gritty, realistic art style.
 But we wanted to see if we could take the Transformers video games in a different direction, to try something that we'd never done before."